*Read Chapter 1 here

 “You stink like a human.
 It’s pleasant once you get used to it, I suppose, but you stink nonetheless.
-Humans smell like a hackneyed words lovers say to each other.
+Humans smell like… hmmm, like a hackneyed words lovers say to each other.
 It makes you want to cringe,” said Purgis matter-of-factly while taking a bite out of the sausage.
 Each bite made a crunching sound as its skin was being snapped.

-An eyebrow on Morris’s face lifted.
+Both eyebrows bunched together on Morris’s face lifted.
 “All this time, you couldn’t stand the smell of me?”

 “Yes,” said the demon dead-pan.
 “But the smell of cooking meat made the scent tolerable.
 Plus, I told you, once you get used to it it’s not so bad.
 It’s like fruity yogurt.
 You can’t tell if it’s sour or sweet.”
 Purgis smiled at the end as if he’d reached a personal epiphany.

 Caught in an awkward situation and Purgis’s smile, Morris’s chest burst out with laughter.
 She clutched her stained apron around the middle and heaved as she tried to suck in some air.
 This was why she loved the tea house.
 Honesty was the only answer to a question.
 To monsters it was unfathomable to lie.
 It served no purpose in the long run.
-Of course there still were some monsters that lied, especially those who dealt with humans, but the monsters that worked at the tea house always told the truth and meant well.
+Of course there were still some monsters that lied, especially those who dealt with humans, but the monsters that worked at the tea house always told the truth and meant well.
 Since Morris lived and worked with them, they were trying to understand humans.
 They didn’t always succeed.